kirbyfrugia/c64eeprom/README.md

 1. Wire up the c64 user port to the eeprom programmer.
 1. Send data over RS232 from the c64 to the eeprom programmer.
 1. Check for errors in sending.

-I recorded all of this in a Youtube video including some quick code walkthroughs.

 Note: I'm a noob on a lot of this stuff, so I probably did stupid things.
 Oh well, I'm learning.